josephdviviano/epitome/README.md

 Python Wrapper
 --------------
 With modules written, an advanced user could write a master BASH script by hand to make use of it.
-However, most users will want to make use of the python-based command line interface, which will require you to write a small wrapper function in `.../epitome/commands.py`.
+However, most users will want to make use of the python-based command line interface, which will require you to write a small wrapper function: `.../epitome/commands/foo.py`.

-Each function should have the same name as the associated module, and accept a single variable input_name.
+Each function should have the same name as the associated module and wrapper function, and accept a single variable input_name.
 This denotes the filename prefix that the module will operate on.

 Next, you should define the output prefix (e.g., lowpass).
 This will be passed on to the next module, assuming the user does not make any errors inputing the various module options.

 Finally, the function should ask the user a single question for each command-line argument.
-I have built 4 `selector' functions for integers, floats, lists, and dictionaries.
+I have built 4 `selector` functions for integers, floats, lists, and dictionaries.
 These final two allow the user to select from a set of options, with or without an accompanying description.
 The first two allow the use to input a numerical value for appropriate settings, for example, smoothing kernel size in millimeters.

 This set of questions should be wrapped in a try-except loop, checking for `ValueErrors`.
-If the user inputs an inappropriate option, the function will throw an error and return the special type `None', which will prompt epitome to ignore the current call to the function and ask the user to try again.
+If the user inputs an inappropriate option, the function will throw an error and return the special type `None`, which will prompt epitome to ignore the current call to the function and ask the user to try again.
 If all is well, the collected variables should be passed to the line variable, which contains a BASH formatted string that will be printed to the master script.

-The following is a code block demonstrating this structure (from the function surfsmooth).
+The following is a code block demonstrating this structure (from the function `epitome/commands/surfsmooth.py`):

     def surfsmooth(input_name):
         output = 'smooth'